injune1123/fitness/README.md

+# Fitness - Your Triathlon Training App
+## A project from React Nano Degree
-# My Universal React Project
+### A Universal React Native Project powered by expo.js

 <p>
   <!-- iOS -->